What is Medigap Supplement Plan A?

-Please note that Medicare Supplement Plan A is not the same as Medicare Part A. It is one of ten Medicare supplement plans that help cover medical expenses that traditional Medicare does not cover.
+Please note that Medicare Supplement Plan A is not the same as Medicare Part A. Instead, it is one of ten Medicare supplement plans that help cover medical expenses that traditional Medicare does not cover.

 - Part A Hospital Coinsurance

 - Days 61-90 of a hospital stay in each Medicare benefit period

 - Days 91-150 of a hospital stay.
 Medicare will only pay for these 60 days once during your lifetime

 - Additional Part A Hospital Benefits

 - An extra 365 days of inpatient hospital care after you use your Original Medicare hospital benefits